FY2024

 Net income

-The global business climate remained uncertain for the Ushio Group in the third quarter of the fiscal year ending March 31, 2024.
+The global business climate remained uncertain for the Ushio Group in the fiscal year ended March 31, 2024.
 Downside factors included an ongoing worldwide recession, rising energy and raw materials prices owing to an ongoing war between Russia and Ukraine and further hikes in policy interest rates amid continued inflation in Europe and the United States.
 On top of that, the world economy slowed down amid sluggish domestic and external demand, one negative factor being a downturn in real estate development investments in China.

-Under these circumstances, the semiconductor, electronic devices, and printed circuit board markets are showing signs of recovery from the slowdown in end-use demand for smartphones and other products worldwide.
+Under these circumstances, the semiconductor, electronic devices, and printed circuit board markets are showing signs of recovery of end-use demand for PCs, smartphones and other products worldwide.
 However, related capital investments are currently restrained and operations remain sluggish.
-Demand for related cutting-edge IC package substrates also continues to be sluggish for final products, resulting in temporary curtailment of capital investment, which is a situation that requires keeping close tabs on trends.
+For related cutting-edge IC package substrates market, demand also continues to be sluggish for final products, resulting in temporary curtailment of capital investment, which is a situation that requires keeping close tabs on trends.
 On the other hand, 5G deployments and the utilization of Internet of Things and artificial intelligence technologies are progressing, and related demand is expected to grow over the medium to long term.
 In the flat panel display market, LCD panels manufacturers continue to operate at low levels because stay-at-home demand had run its course.
-In the visual imaging market, cinema operations worldwide recovered as normal economic activity resumed after the COVID-19 pandemic.
-The general imaging market environment remained solid as events and other activities continued to turn around.
-The average exchange rate during the term was \143 to the dollar.
-The yen depreciated \7 from a year earlier.
+In the visual imaging market, cinema operations and capital investment worldwide recovered as normal economic activity resumed after the COVID-19 pandemic.
+The general imaging market environment remained solid as events and other activities continued to turn around The average exchange rate during the period under review was \144 to the dollar, with yen depreciating \9 from the previous year.

 Financial Results by Business Segments